 ‘Merica.
 It had to be our last stop in this series Around the World.

-Most iconic American foods have their roots somewhere other than here, as this is after all, a cultural melting pot.
+Most iconic foods of America have roots somewhere other than here, as this is after all, a cultural melting pot.
 Meatloaf is one such food.
 Meatloaf has its roots in Europe, but became something entirely new during the Depression and WWII when home-cooks everywhere had to stretch their resources.

 Some meatloaf is just downright scary.
 Unrecognizable chunks of vegetables and sometimes even dried fruit or diced hard-boiled eggs have been known to lurk in the mixture.
 The mere thought invokes my gag-reflex.